 The media was quick to point out the flaws in Tidal and the rather shaky release event.
-Variety opened skeptical saying, ‘Of course, just because Tidal is backed by a bunch of music celebrities is hardly a guarantee it will gain traction in the highly competitive space.
+Variety opened skeptical, saying, ‘Of course, just because Tidal is backed by a bunch of music celebrities is hardly a guarantee it will gain traction in the highly competitive space.
 The company says artists will provide exclusive content on the service; but Tidal will not offer a free version of the service, which will inevitably hamper its ability to attract users.’

-Streaming services have been gaining popularity quickly over recent years, reaching a staggering 400 million subscribers in the first quarter of 2020.
+Streaming services have been gaining popularity quickly over recent years, reaching a staggering 467 million subscribers in the first quarter of 2021.

 The power of the platform

 Credit where credit is due.
 There’s no denying that Tidal pays their artists well in comparison to other streaming services.
 Although it’s not at number 1.
 Digital Music News rounded up the biggest platforms and their per stream payouts.
-Surprisingly enough, Napster, the godfather of peer to peer music sharing over the web, pays out artists the most, with $0.019 per stream.
-Tidal came in second with $0.01284 and third Apple Music with $0.00735.
-That’s not even a whole cent and that’s for the third spot.
+Surprisingly enough, Napster, the godfather of peer to peer music sharing, pays out artists the most, with $0.019 per stream.
+Tidal came in second with $0.0125 and third Apple Music with $0.01.
 Spotify is nearly at the bottom, with a per stream rate between $.003 and $.005.
-At first glance the answer is straightforward, Tidal has the best offering for artists.
-Artists only have to delete their music from Spotify and move to Tidal to get their fair share.
+At first glance the answer is straightforward, Tidal has the suitable offering for artists.
+Now said artists only have to delete their music from Spotify and move to Tidal to get their fair share.
 But is it really that simple?

 Napster, the godfather of peer to peer music sharing over the web, pays out artists the most, with $0.019 per stream.
-Tidal came in second with $0.01284 and third Apple Music with $0.00735.

 This point was made by former editor in chief of Wired magazine Chris Anderson, who analyzed how the music industry benefited from the rise of digital music services.
-Instead of relying on big hits that brought in significant sums of money, digital services would be able recommend music to users, helping them discover new genres and artists.
+Instead of relying on big hits that brought in significant sums of money, digital services would be able to recommend music to users, helping them discover new genres and artists.
 Those artists didn’t have to release music all the time.
-Music from way back can be suggested to the user based on their preferences.
-Chris Anderson saying, ‘Hit-driven economics is a creation of an age without enough room to carry everything for everybody.
+Music from way back could be suggested to the user, based on their preferences.
+Chris Anderson noted, ‘Hit-driven economics is a creation of an age without enough room to carry everything for everybody.
 Not enough shelf space for all the CDs, DVDs, and games produced.’
-Continuing, ‘This is the world of scarcity.
-Now, with online distribution and retail, we are entering a world of abundance.’
+Digital distribution had created an online world of abundance.

 Through this digital ecosystem, consumers are tempted to discover music they could otherwise not reasonably afford.
 They wouldn’t buy a whole album just for one song or from an artist they weren’t sure fitted their tastes.
 With the vast digital music libraries, new markets are unlocked and smaller artists who weren’t selling anything, are now being rediscovered.
 For companies it’s a far more stable and durable business model, because you’re not betting your whole company on a few big waves.
 Each month millions of users generate smaller sums of revenue, but combined, it’s a smash hit month over month.
 And when one user drops out, you won’t feel the strain.